Are your Skincare and Personal Care Products Safe?

 Excessive and prolonged use of chemical-laden skincare and personal care products can lead to breast cancer and cardiovascular disease, according to a George Mason University study published by Sciencedaily.

-According to another report published by Harvard Medical School, these products are not 100% safe.
+As per another report published by Harvard Medical School, these products are not 100% safe.
 But since they grace the shelves of the supermarkets and major department stores, people think they are.
-These products are still in the marketplace as people are still unaware of their harmful effects, and the parent companies of these products only test to ensure that they don’t cause any harm in the short term.
+People are unaware of their harmful effects, and the parent companies of these products only test to ensure that they don’t cause any harm in the short term.
 Nobody cares about long-term effects until there is a severe condition.
 However, people are gradually starting to join the dots when it comes to long-term health.

 The main nasties